Toasted-ctrl/RunescapeBot/README.md

 -  Allows users to lookup individual RuneScape player's stats (hiscores, recent achievements, activities, etc) if tracked.
 -  Allows users to compare two individual RuneScape player's stats (hiscores, recent achievements, activities, etc) if tracked.
 -  Allows users to request DXP challenge graphs, which outputs a graphs to Discord that compares all tracked players, based on two iput dates.
--  Allows admins to manage the bot through the Discord chat (add/remove tracking for players, add/remove new admins).
+-  Allows admins to manage the bot through the Discord chat (add/remove/update tracking for players, add/remove new admins).

 REQUIREMENTS
 -  This bot requires a database to be set up locally, and several tables within said database.
 Table requirements will be added at a later stage.

 RECENTLY ADDED

+[2024-08-13] Implemented updateTracking to allow admin to update records in case a user changed RuneScape usernames.

 [2024-08-11] Allow admins to retrieve list of flagged_usernames.